|

 What's the difference between an alpaca and a llama

 Llama vs Alpaca; are they the same?
-Both llamas and alpacas are cute, fluffy. and look similar.
+Both llamas and alpacas are cute, and fluffy. and look similar.
 What makes these animals different?
 This article will give some insight into their differences, the similarities and this might give you some insight into why they are so popular.

 Size is a big difference